markomitic/GettingAndCleaningData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-* In order to run run_script.R, have "data" directory in the same directory as run_script.R and have structure like this
+* In order to run run_analysis.R, have "data" directory in the same directory as run_analysis.R and have structure like this

 <pre>
 YOUR_DIRECTORY